Dates of Program:

 - Travel to Kampala, Uganda

-- Guided tours of historical sites
+- Take guided tours of cultural sites

 Program Director: Dr. Monica H. Swahn and Dr. Kim Ramsey-White